hornegg/baphomation/README.md

 # Baphomation

 A short animation featuring [Baphomet](https://en.wikipedia.org/wiki/Baphomet) and a segment of a well known ritual.
+Primarily made with [ThreeJS](https://threejs.org/).
+Programming language is TypeScript.
 Baphomation is a portmanteau of Baphomet and Animation.

 # Getting started